Which ETS GRE Powerprep Tests Should I Use?

 Official GRE® Mentor Course

-This is a self-paced study course, featuring questions that are mostly recycled from the old long-form Powerprep Plus tests 1 and 3.
-Even though it has some new questions, for $100 I think it's a bad deal, and isn't a tremendously great teaching tool, since ETS's explanations of its own questions aren't always very helpful.
-It does include access to the short Powerprep Plus Test 2 described above, which is cool I guess.
+This is a self-paced study course, featuring questions that are mostly recycled from Powerprep Plus tests 1 and 3.
+Even though it has some new questions, for $100 I think it's a bad deal, and isn't a tremendously useful teaching tool, since ETS's explanations of its own questions aren't always very helpful.
+It does include access to the short Powerprep Plus Test 2 described below, which is cool I guess.

 POWERPREP® Online - Practice Test 2